 According to Government of Canada, though there is no nationwide advisory for South Africa, expats and visitors should avoid taking commuter trains in Cape Town due to the increased violent attacks in recent years.
 Expats and visitors should also avoid large gatherings and political demonstrations, as they have the potential to turn violent.

 Most expatriates will want to obtain international medical coverage if residing in Cape Town.
 Medical evacuation is recommended along with a plan that provided global medical treatment and care.
 A plan that will provide reimbursement for medical expenses via a large network of hospitals is recommended and some insurers have access to all the large medical clinics and hospitals in the city.
-Many expats should also obtain global life and disability insurance coverage.
+Many expats should also obtain global life and disability insurance coverage when living in an African city such as Cape Town.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Cape Town: